20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • Do you get on with your neighbours?

-This one is extremely useful for speaking and writing when describing relationships.
+This one is especially useful in speaking and writing when talking about relationships.

 7. Go on